 Abstract: We develop a methodology to estimate robust city-level vehicular speed indices, exactly decomposable into uncongested speed and congestion.
 We apply it to 180 Indian cities using 57 million simulated trips measured by a web mapping service.
 We verify the reliability of our simulated trips using a number of alternative data sources, including data on actual trips.
 We find wide variation in speed across cities that is driven more by differences in uncongested speed than congestion.
 Denser and more populated cities are slower, only in part because of congestion.
 Urban economic development is correlated with faster speed despite worse congestion.

 Abstract: Despite the “1/N problem” associated with profit sharing, the empirical literature finds that sharing profits with workers has a positive impact on work team and firm performance.
 We examine one possible resolution to this puzzle by observing that, although the incentive to work harder under profit sharing is weak, it might be sufficient to motivate workers to report each other for shirking, especially if the workers are reciprocally-minded.
 Our model provides the rationale for this conjecture and we discuss the results of an experiment that confirms that profit sharing is most effective when peer reporting is possible.

 Selected Research in Progress

-Mobility and Congestion in World Cities: Evidence from Google Maps with Victor Couture, Gilles Duranton and Adam Storeygard(see slides)
+The Fast, the Slow, and the Congested: Urban Transportation in Rich and Poor Countries with Victor Couture, Gilles Duranton and Adam Storeygard(see slides)